Aurelien-Gg/Cryo-pip/Code/README.md

 ```
 AtoZ.m
 ```
-is the main script which will take a series of .Tiff images and reconstruct them into a 3D Tomogram using .Mdoc (metadata) and .md4 (gain) files
+Full pipeline.
+Takes a series of .Tiff images and reconstructs them into a 3D Tomogram using .Mdoc (metadata) and .md4 (gain) files & performs denoising using CryoCARE

 ```
-Pipeline.sh
+AF_atoz.sh
 ```
-is called by main script to run Alignframes on .Tiff images to align the subframes.
-It also creates the Even/Odd images (using -debug 10000, remove this option in the file to skip this)
+is called by main script to run Alignframes on .Tiff images to align the subframes & creates the Even/Odd images (using -debug 10000)

 ```
 SortEvenOdd.sh
 ```
-is used to move the Even and Odd .mrc images created with Alignframes into Even and Odd folders respectively
+is used to move the Even and Odd .mrc images created with AF_atoz.sh into Even and Odd folders respectively

 Usage: ./SortEvenOdd.sh </path/to/EvenOdd/to/be/sorted/>